Sourwood Honey vs Tupelo Honey

 The two honeys split cleanly on a single chemical measurement: fructose-to-glucose ratio (F/G).

-Pure tupelo (Nyssa ogeche) measures F/G ≈ 1.39 (44.3% fructose, 31.9% glucose) in the foundational USDA dataset compiled by Jonathan W. White Jr. (1975) and confirmed across the Swiss Bee Research Centre analyses (Bogdanov et al., 2004–2020) — one of the highest fructose dominances of any commercial honey.
-Sourwood (Oxydendrum arboreum) measures F/G ≈ 1.10 (39.7% fructose, 36.1% glucose) in the same datasets — fructose-leaning but far from tupelo's extreme.
-The downstream consequences are predictable: tupelo's published glycemic index is approximately 44 (vs ~55 for clover and ~65 for table sugar), and its glucose fraction is too low to nucleate crystallization for 12+ months under typical pantry conditions.
+Pure tupelo (Nyssa ogeche) measures F/G ≈ 1.65 (44.5% fructose, 26.9% glucose) in the foundational USDA dataset compiled by Jonathan W. White Jr. (1975) — the highest fructose dominance of any widely available commercial honey.
+Sourwood (Oxydendrum arboreum) measures F/G ≈ 1.10 (39.7% fructose, 36.1% glucose) in the same dataset — fructose-leaning but far from tupelo's extreme.
+The downstream consequences are predictable: tupelo's published glycemic index is approximately 44 (vs ~69 for common clover honey per Ischayek & Kern 2006, and ~65 for table sugar), and its glucose fraction is too low to nucleate crystallization for 18–24+ months under typical pantry conditions.
 Sourwood's more balanced sugar profile gives it a moderate GI and the typical 3–6 month crystallization onset of fine-grained Appalachian honeys.
 On phenolic content, both honeys are amber-class and carry meaningful polyphenol loads — Beretta et al. (2005, J. Pharm.
 Biomed.
 Anal.) documented sourwood's phenolic acid profile and antioxidant activity comparable to other premium American monoflorals, though peer-reviewed sourwood-specific antimicrobial work remains limited compared to manuka or Greek thyme.
 Both deliver enzymatic content (diastase, glucose oxidase) when raw and unheated.
 (For the full F/G dataset across 16 varieties, see our fructose-to-glucose ratio index.)

 Best Use Cases